 [NOTE: This is the second post in my Forgotten Concerts of 2017 series.
 Instead of trying to remember what I did last summer, I have once again copied the handwritten journal entry I wrote on the day of the show.
-I didn’t edit anything out, so you’ll get to read the mundane things I did both before and after the concert in question.
-This post was published on January 20th, 2018, but I have altered the date so that it fits in chronologically.]
+I didn’t edit anything out, so you’ll get to read the mundane things I did both before and after the concert in question.]

 For the second morning in a row, I was not awakened by a roach crawling up my arm.
 This time I was awakened by sunlight and the sound of Matthew mowing his lawn far too damn early.
 I got up, took a shower, and then went downstairs to have a cup of coffee and set up a load of laundry.
 I took my coffee out on the front porch where I wrote in here and listened to the Velvet Crush coming through the front room window.
 It’s quite nice out but I’ve heard it’s supposed to get into the 90s pretty soon…possibly as early as this afternoon.
 It’s 10:35.